 Whether attending as a guest or preparing for your own special day, an increasing number of people are seeking ways to include dogs in weddings.

+77% even stated that they would prefer to have their dog in attendance over some extended friends and family.
 Well, that's certainly taking "it's me or the dog" to a brand new level!

 To set pooches and owners up for success throughout wedding season, we chatted with Sarah Ellen Tranter, who is both a qualified Registered Veterinary Nurse (RVN) and a Veterinary Relationship Managerhereat ManyPets.

 Sarah is uniquely positioned to give advice on this, as she included her dog Ava as part of her own special day.
 Sarah stopped by to share her top tips to help dog owners have a stress-free day of celebration.

 Toilet troubles can be a bit tricky when it comes to pets.
 Imagine the nightmare of walking down the aisle with your dog when nature decides to call!

 "While this can’t be avoided entirely, minimize the chances by scheduling at least three toilet trips," advises Sarah.
 "Two staggered right before the ceremony and one right after."

 "If you’re the one getting married, it’s worth getting a trusted friend to take on this role—you can’t exactly be running out halfway through for a bathroom trip!"

 #2.
 Don’t Forget the Treats